denoland/vscode_deno/README.md

 - `deno.enablePaths`: - Controls if the Deno Language Server is enabled for only specific paths of the workspace folder.
 Defaults to an empty list.

+## Code Formatting
+There has been several discussions related to code formatting while working with Deno.
+These JSON configuration files can be placed in the .vscode directory and altered as needed to suit your individual needs.

 ## Contribute

 We appreciate your help!